 This spot have a free shore access: you can go snorkeling there freely and without having to book a tour or pay an entrance fee.

 This spot has been added by

 Due to its close position to the town centre, Saint-Leu beach is often crowded, especially during weekends.
 A coral reef partly closing the bay and the neighboring small marina help make swimming quite safe.
 Underwater, a fine coral garden sheltering numerous fishes and invertebrates offers a lot to explore.

-As often when snorkeling Reunion island lagoons, you will explore the area located between the beach and the reef (easy to spot from the line of breaking waves it generates).
-Here the distance between beach and reef does not exceed 150 meters and the water depth remains under 2 meters.
+As often when snorkeling Reunion Island lagoons, you will explore the area located between the beach and the reef (easy to spot from the line of breaking waves it generates).
+Here the distance between beach and reef does not exceed 150 meters and the water depth remains under 8ft/2.5 meters.

 You will find a wide range of eating options around the beach, from classic food trucks to higher-end restaurants.
 Several accommodation options are also to be found nearby.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.

 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.

 You must be logged in to post a comment.